neelsg/lithium/docs/tour.md

 ## Welcome

 This tour aims to cover the most important parts of the Lithium Programming Language.
-This tour borrows heavily on the [Go Programming Language tour](https://tour.golang.org) as I have based quite a significant part of this programming language on Go
+This tour borrows heavily on the
+[Go Programming Language tour](https://tour.golang.org) as I have based quite a significant part of this programming language on Go.

-## 1. Start
+## Start

-    Li 0.0.1
+    Li 0.0

     import:
         fmt
         math

     export main fn():
         fmt.printLn("My favorite number is", math.rand.int(10))

+There is quite a bit happening here.
+This code will print the text "My favorite number is" and a random number from 0 to 10.

-#### File format and doctype
+## File format and doctype

+    Li 0.0.1

 Lithium source code is stored in plain text files that have the `.li` file extension.
 All files that are located in the same folder are considered to be part of the same package.
 Each file needs to start with the chars `Li ` followed by the language version used in the file.
 Note that the "L" is uppercase and the "i" is lowercase.
 This will allow newer compilers to compile files written using older specs of the language and for older packages to be incorporated into newer projects.

-#### import
-The `import` statement allows for importing of other packages so that they can be used in the current file.
-In this case we are importing `fmt` and `math` from the standard library.

-#### export main
-The `fn` keyword is used to define functions (which are blocks of code that can be executed.
-When a program is executed, the first thing that will run is the `main()` function

-#### fmt.printLn
-The `fmt.printLn` method is used to print a line out to the console.
-In this case, it will print the text "My favorite number is" and a random number from 0 to 10

-## 2. Imports
+The version can be written in full such as `0.0.1` or shortened such as `0`.
+If any part of the version is omitted, the compiler will assume the most recent sub-version should be used.

+## Importing from other packages

-    Li 0.0.1
+    Li 0.0

     import:
         fmt
         math

     export main fn():
         fmt.printf("Now you have %g problems.\n", math.sqrt(7))

 Here we import `fmt` and `math` from the standard library so that they can be used in this file.
 We could also write:

     import fmt
     import math

+## The main function

+    export main fn():

+The `fn` keyword is used to define functions (which are blocks of code that can be executed.
+When a program is executed, the first thing that will run is the "main" function.

-## 3. Exports
+## Exporting components

-    Li 0.0.1
+    Li 0.0

     local sqr2 fn(x int) int:
         // This function is only available within the current package return x * x

     export sqr fn(x int) int:
         // This function can be used by other packages return sqr2(x)

 In Lithium, anything marked as `export ` will be made available for use by other packages.
 Anything that starts with `local ` can only be used in the current package, but note that this also includes any other files that are part of the current package.

-## 4. Importing custom packages
+## Importing custom packages

-    Li 0.0.1
+    Li 0.0

     import:
         fmt
         myMath "./myMathFolder"

     export main fn():
         fmt.print(myMath.sqr(3))

 You can import your own packages just as easily as packages from the standard library by providing the file path to the folder where the source code is located.

-## 5. Functions
+## Functions

-    Li 0.0.1
+    Li 0.0

     import:
         fmt

     local add fn(x int, y int) int: return x + y

     export main fn():
         fmt.printLn(add(42, 13))

 A function can take zero or more arguments.
 In this example, `add` takes two arguments of type `int`.
 Note that the type comes after the variable name.

-### Multiple results
+## Multiple results

+    Li 0.0

+    import fmt

+    local:
+        split fn(sum int) (int, int):
+            x, y int = sum * 4 / 9, sum - x
+            return x, y

+    export:
+        main fn(): fmt.printLn(split(17))

+A function can return any number of results.

-    Li 0.0.1
+    Li 0.0

     import:
         fmt

-    local swap fn(x string, y string) (string, string): return y, x
+    local swap fn(x, y string) (string, string): return y, x

     export main fn():
-    	a string, b string = swap("hello", "world") fmt.printLn(a, b)
+        a, b string = swap("hello", "world")

- A function can return any number of results.
- The swap function returns two `strings`.
+        fmt.printLn(a, b)

+When two or more parameters are of the same type, you can omit the type from all but the last parameter.

+## Variables

+    Li 0.0

+    import fmt

+    local:
+        c, python, java bool

+    export go bool

+    export main fn() {
+        i int
+        fmt.printLn(i, c, python, java, go)

+Variables are declared by specifying the name of the variable followed by the type.
+Variables can be declared at the package as well as function level.
+If a variable is declared at the package level using the `export` keyword, it will be available for use by other packages as well.

+## Initializers

+    Li 0.0

+    import fmt, math

+    local i, j int, p float = 1, 2, math.pi

+    export main fn():
+        c, python bool, java, go string = true, false, "no!", "yes!" fmt.printLn(i, j, p, c, python, java, go)

+A variable declaration can include initializers.
+If an initializer is omitted, the variable will be assigned the default value of the type.

+## Basic types

+    Li 0.0

+    import fmt, math

+    local:
+        ToBe bool = false
+        MaxInt int.UInt64 = 2 ^ 64 - 1
+        z complex.Complex128 = math.complex.sqrt(-5 + 0i12)

+    export main fn():
+        fmt.printF("Type: %T Value: %v\n", ToBe, ToBe)
+        fmt.printF("Type: %T Value: %v\n", MaxInt, MaxInt)
+        fmt.printF("Type: %T Value: %v\n", z, z)

+Lithium basic types are:

+    bool complex float int string

+Each of these types are defined in a standard library package that is imported implicitly, so you do not need to list them in an import statement.

+These packages also provide more fine-grained type definitions such as the
+following:

+    int.Int8 int.Int16 int.Int32 int.Int64
+    int.UInt int.UInt8 int.UInt16 int.UInt32 int.UInt64

+    float.Float32 float.Float64

+    complex.Complex64 complex.Complex64